MadhanDevlpr/Anchor-the-AI/README.md

 # Anchor-the-AI

-A console based application that can automate some thing in your pc.
+A console based application that can automate something in your pc.